What is a Standing Deposit Facility (SDF), and How Does It Work?

 The RBI pays them an interest rate for using this facility, which is called the SDF rate.

-This standing deposit facility helps the RBI manage the total amount of money circulating in the economy and, thus, keeps a check and controls inflation.
+This standing deposit facility helps the RBI manage the total amount of money circulating in the economy.
+It aims to prevent and control inflation.

 In simple terms, SDF is like a secured deposit facility for banks to keep their extra money, and the SDF rate is the interest they earn for doing so.